-In this week’s International Association of Interviewers interview and interrogation training tip provided by Wicklander-Zulawski, Wayne Hoover, CFI, discusses the way that you should dress for your interview with a dishonest associate.
+In this week’s International Association of Interviewers interview and interrogation training tip from the archives, provided by Wicklander-Zulawski, Wayne Hoover, CFI, discusses the way that you should dress for your interview with a dishonest associate.

 If you think of interviewing a bank president, he’s going to be wearing a suit.
 If you were in a sportcoat, you’d be underdressed.
 It would make sense to put a suit on.